 That happened in 2006 when, after a rear wishbone failure in Qualifying, Kimi Raikkonen started from last.
 That didn’t stop him from taking his second podium finish in Bahrain.

-Eight races at Bahrain International Circuit have seen a Safety Car period.
+Eight races at Bahrain International Circuit have seen a full Safety Car period.

 Unsurprisingly, there has never been a rain-affected race in Bahrain.